ozfortress/tf2-livelogs/sourcemod/readme.txt

     Originally, using mp_restartgame used to set the teams' tournament state to ready (and hence would trigger the plugin).
 However, this was changed at some point in the past.
     This convar gives you the option of whether to start a log when mp_restartgame is used or not.

     Setting this convar to "1" will make it so that logs are ONLY started when teams READY UP using F4.
 Setting it to "0" will cause new logs to be started on mp_restartgame, provided mp_tournament is enabled, as well as ready up.

 livelogs_force_logsecret - Whether to force the plugin's log secret or not.
     If your server uses its own sv_logsecret for another service, you should set this to "0", so that the plugin will not change it.
 If not, this should be left at "1", so that your logs will use the plugin's secret and cannot be spoofed.

+livelogs_panel - Whether to show a panel when users use !livelogs or not.
+    If you want an in-game panel with the log page in it to be displayed alongside a URL, set this to "1".
+If not, set it to "0" to just display the URL.

+livelogs_real_damage - Whether or not to record real damage values.
+    By default the Team Fortress 2 damage event outputs the total possible damage of an attacker.
+However, sometimes a player may have less health remaining than this amount.
+    In this case, we may want to only record the amount of damage that the attacker actually dealt to the player.
+This cvar provides the option to choose between these two.

+    e.g If a victim has 10 hp and an attacker's rocket would deal 40 damage, enabling this cvar means that only 10 damage is recorded.
+If the cvar is disabled, 40 damage will be recorded.

+    Enabling this cvar will lead to significantly more accurate damage numbers.

 livelogs_enable_debugging - Enable/disable debug messages.

 livelogs_enabled - Enable/disable Livelogs.

 If you have any queries, please do not hesitate to contact me on IRC (_bladez@bladezz.admin.ipgn), or on the ozfortress forums (bladez).